-20 Reasons Why Your Search Ranking & Traffic Might Drop - Search Engine Journal
+22 Possible Reasons Why Your Site Traffic Dropped

 4. Manual Actions

 If you see an abrupt and significant drop in your website rankings, it could indicate that Google is penalizing your site.
-Manual actions are ones that are applied by an employee rather than the result of algorithmic updates.
+Manual actions are applied manually rather than as a result of algorithmic updates.

 If your site continues to rank on other search engines like Yahoo or Bing, this is an almost sure sign that you are suffering from a Google penalty.

-Whether your penalty is manual or automatic, you will want to fix the problem and get the penalty removed.

-The best way place to start is to look at notifications from inside your Google Search Console account.
+Whether your penalty is manual or automatic, you’ll want to fix the problem and get the penalty removed.
+The best way to start is to look at notifications from inside your Google Search Console account.

-Look for warnings in the messages menu and the Manual Actions Section.
-Here you will find listed in a report instances where a Google employee has found that certain pages of your website are not in compliance with their guidelines.
-You will be able to find suggestions and information on how to fix the problems.
+Look for warnings in the messages menu and the Manual Actions section.
+Here, you’ll find a list of instances where a Google employee has found that certain pages of your website are not in compliance with their guidelines.

+You’ll be able to find suggestions and information on how to fix the problems.

 5. Algorithm Changes

 Google is always looking for ways to improve strategies and results by making algorithm changes.
 Many sites have been hurt by these changes and suffered from lower site rankings.

 To avoid being crippled by Google’s updates, use an effective cross-channel marketing and traffic strategy that includes social media and other marketing channels.

-6. Natural Changes in Google
+6. Natural Changes in Search

 There are times when you might notice a drop in your search engine rankings that are not a result of anything directly related to your website.
 Google has often made changes to the type of results based on user behavior.

-For example, if there is a sudden increase in search for a specific topic, Google may bring up newer results first and push the more static content down.
+For example, if there is a sudden increase in search for a specific topic, Google may bring up newer results first and push static content further down.

 If your content falls into the second category, you will see a loss in your ranking.

+You can look at Google Trends to see if there are any changes that might explain those discrepancies.

 Your rankings will be different depending upon the location where the search was made.
-If you check your rankings in one geographic area, you will need to check them in several other areas to get a more precise and more accurate understanding of your rankings.
+If you check your rankings in one geographic area, you’ll need to check them in several other areas to get a more precise and more accurate understanding of your rankings.

-For example, if you rank for a specific keyword or phrase in the top 30, 67 percent of the time your ranking won’t be the same across other locations.

-Have you ever noticed that the results you get for a specific search can be entirely different from another person doing the same search?
+Have you noticed that the results you get for a specific search can be entirely different from another person doing the same search?

 Also, if you search while logged into your Google account and then repeat the search after logging out, you will get different results.